fruitbox12/NeuRacle/README.md

 **Security, Liveness Break**: NeuRacle has the same Sybil Resistance as Radix Network, malicious entities will need >1/3 staked value to break liveness, >2/3 staked value to really conduct a meaningful attack.
 Based on game-theory, that attack will really hard and costly.
 With sharded NeuRacle, the validator sets, as well as the data sources they may validate in the next round will all be randomized, make an attack become almost impossible.

-**Single point of unstability**: As mentioned above, the stability of data stream has to be relied on the Admin's monitor, create a *Single point of unstability*.
-NeuRacle use an unstable time unit on-chain like transaction history or epoch, that will affect the *round-length limited time*.
+**Single point of instability**: As mentioned above, the stability of data stream has to be relied on the Admin's monitor, create a *Single point of instability*.
+Using an unstable time unit on-chain like transaction history or epoch will affect the *round-length limited time*.
 Since token burning, minting and data updating all happened on data feeding round, the unstable round-length might lead to an *unstable stream of data* and *unpredicted tokeneconomy*.
 Stablizing round-length would need to rely on Admin's monitor (Or the NeuRacle DAO in the future).

 Although such a bad thing might happen on NeuRacle, it wouldn't be a critical problem of an Oracle.
 Unstable data updating time won't affect most Oracle usecase as long as the data is frequently updated.
 However, the data might be delayed more than tolerance and break liveness, lead to other *critical problem* might happened on NeuRacle. (check *Congested Network*)